-The Technical Notes serve as a technical supplement to the Pennsylvania Health Care Cost Containment Council's (PHC4) report on common surgical procedures.
-This document describes the methodology and development of the report and provides data on statewide results and cases excluded from analyses.
-Statewide utilization and outcome data are displayed in Table 1 and exclusion data are displayed in Table 2.
-See Appendix A for ICD-10-CM/PCS codes and MS-DRGs defining the study populations and codebased exclusions.
+This document serves as a technical supplement to the Pennsylvania Health Care Cost Containment Council's (PHC4) Common Procedures Report (CPR).
+These Technical Notes describe the methodology and development of the report and provide data on statewide results and cases excluded from the analyses.
+Statewide utilization and outcome data for inpatient hospitalizations (as reported in the Hospital Results section of the CPR) are displayed herein in Table 1, and a listing of the cases excluded from the analysis is displayed in Table 2.
+Inpatient and outpatient1 volume (as reported in the Inpatient and Outpatient Volume section of the CPR) is discussed separately, with cases excluded from that analysis displayed in Table 3.